Close-up of an ocean wave crashing into rocks under a clear blue sky

 PAST PROGRAMS FUNDED BY FORCE

-FORCE sponsors a Research Poster Competition for osteopathic student and resident research through the Louisa Burns Research Group of the American Academy of Osteopathy and the Department of Research and Development of the American Osteopathic Association.
+FORCE sponsors a Research Poster Competition for osteopathic student and resident research through the Louisa Burns Osteopathic Research Committee (LBORC) and the National of Undergraduate Fellows Association (NUFA) of the American Academy of Osteopathy and the Department of Research and Development of the American Osteopathic Association.
 Entries have covered clinical research, education and public health issues, and case studies.

 EMPATHY in the Patient-Physician Relationship: